 It’s name says it all; there’s sand.
 Sand everywhere.
 Feel the golden specks between your toes as you walk across Camber Sands beach with an ice-cream (or two, depending on the heat…).
 If you want to try something a little different, there’s plenty of beach activities to get involved in including kitesurfing and beachcombing.

 When you ask most people what their favourite beach is near London, the majority will undoubtedly say Brighton.
 This may come as a surprise because it is, brace yourself, without sand.
-Yes, that’s right, it’s a full pebble-only beach and one you will find hard walking on in those trusty old flip-flops.
+Yes, that’s right, it’s a pebble-only beach and one you will find hard walking on in those trusty old flip-flops.
 So why is Brighton such a hot-spot for Londoners and tourists alike?

 Well firstly, you have everything that a great UK seaside needs.
 An adventurous pier full of modern-day arcades, souvenir shops, fish and chip restaurants and an outdoor fun fair.
-Then you have the British Airways i360 taking you into the Brighton skies, the bustling town centre full of independent boutiques and quaint eateries and a whole host of fun to be had including trampolining on the beachfront.
+Then you have the i360 taking you into the Brighton skies, the bustling town centre full of independent boutiques and quaint eateries and a whole host of fun to be had including trampolining on the beachfront.
 Got your rail tickets yet?

 Hastings, a name you must have heard of when learning about that very famous 1066 battle.
 This south-east town offers another typically British beach experience but this time on a larger scale.

-There are an array of gorgeous little book-shops lining the twirling streets, handmade jewellery boutiques hidden in the corners, delicious bakeries oozing the fresh smells of homemade bread and creamy chocolate eclairs.
-As if that wasn’t enough to get you in the car and off to Whitstable as you read, that’s not all.
+There are an array of gorgeous little book-shops lining the twirling streets and handmade jewellery boutiques hidden in the corners.
+Visit the many delicious bakeries oozing the fresh smells of homemade bread and creamy chocolate eclairs.
+And across from the beach, there are wonderful little cafés, restaurants and British pubs waiting to quench your thirst after a splash in the sea.

 This beach is rarely spoken of, even though it boasts a tremendous beach full of sand and exquisite sea views.
 If you’re looking for a destination that doesn’t require all the thrills to make it a great place to spend the afternoon then this is the one for you.